Mushroom-Daemon/doks/content/docs/1.5_Research/research_questions.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
+Great copy ideas don't come out of thin air.
+They come from research.
+The following questions will help you ...

-The following questions will help you get the information you need to write kickass copy---*fast*.
+come from research.
+They The following questions will help you get the information you need to write kickass copy---*fast*.

 Ask: who else can be a part of this conversation?
 Who can I talk to?